Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2021-01-25
+* Updated build to skip linking to empty topics

 ## 2021-01-24
 * Switched exact match to `startsWith` check for topics
 * Updated build to use es6 imported metadata